timhughes/vagrant_ansible_k8s_cluster/README.md

 The instructions are at https://rook.io/docs/rook/v1.3/ceph-quickstart.html

+For rock-ceph to work you need either a raw block device, raw partition or blank lvm pv.

 In my experience the main thing that causes issues here is networking internally to kubernetes.